privateprep/coding-space-website/src/pages/experience-levels/middle-code.md

     transition from block-based coding languages.
 More advanced coders will tackle web development in HTML, CSS, and JavaScript.
-As students continue to advance, they’ll explore other professional languages including Python as well as learn to integrate key programming components such as API’s and databases.
+As students continue to advance, they’ll explore other professional languages including Python as well as learn to integrate key software components such as API’s and databases.
 ---